-Forestry allows editors and guests to manage their website in a variety of different ways.
+Forestry allows developers and editors to manage their website in a variety of different ways.
 This enables developers to build powerful, static sites while empowering editors to take full control over their content.

 The most basic type of content in Forestry is a page.
 Pages are any ungrouped content in your static site, such as an about page or contact page.
 They appear in the Pages collection under Content in the sidebar.
 Just point Forestry to your content in the sidebar settings to add new sections.